What is an Animal Trainer?

-Job Description: Train animals for riding, harness, security, performance, or obedience, or assisting persons with disabilities.
+Position Description Train animals for riding, harness, security, performance, or obedience, or assisting persons with disabilities.
 Accustom animals to human voice and contact; and condition animals to respond to commands.
 Train animals according to prescribed standards for show or competition.
 May train animals to carry pack loads or work as part of pack team.

-A Day in the Life of an Animal Trainer
+Life As an Animal Trainer

 - Train horses or other equines for riding, harness, show, racing, or other work, using knowledge of breed characteristics, training methods, performance standards, and the peculiarities of each animal.